-The department has continually faced challenges with regard to funding in order to meet the Province's road infrastructure requirements.
-This is illustrated by the following: if it is assumed that 90% of all roads are in good or very good condition, then for 2010/11 at least R3,2 billion is required to adequately maintain the road network.
-However, only R1,9 billion has been received, which is only 54% of the requirement.
+The department has continually faced challenges with regard to funding in order to meet the Province's infrastructure requirements.
+This is illustrated by the following: if it is assumed that 80% of all roads are in good or very good condition, then for 2010/11 at least R3,9 billion was required to adequately maintain the road network.
+However, only R1,6 billion was received for this purpose.
+Clearly, this is less than 50% of the requirement.
 Hence, the continual backlog in funding exacerbates infrastructure maintenance and constrains the department in fulfilling its mandate.